By Wasatch Crest Program Graduate, Brandon R.

-Wasatch Crest graduate, Brandon Rhea shared his recovery story with us.
+Wasatch Crest graduate, Brandon R. shared his addiction recovery story with us.
 You can watch him tell his story and read his full narrative below.

 I grew up in a loving home in South Jordan, UT.
 I was the youngest of three boys and one girl.
 My parents divorced when I was seven years old.
 That’s when the trouble started for me.
 I had an older brother.
 He and his friends thought it was funny to get me high when I was seven years old.
 I smoked marijuana, drank alcohol, used a bit of hallucinogens with them.
 At the time, I thought it was awesome.
 I had the older boys cheering for me and laughing at me.
 What more could a little brother want?
 As a result, I was spurred into thinking that drugs were the greatest thing in the world at a very young age.